 To get the FULL state pension you'll need to have worked for most of your adult life and paid national insurance (NI) contributions or been on qualifying benefits.

 The amount you're entitled to is calculated by the number of NI qualifying years you've accumulated.
 Again, the qualification criteria changes with the year you were born.
-The good news is soon you'll need FEWER qualifying years to get the full pension.

 If you have a shortfall you will receive a letter from HM Revenue and Customs once a year to inform you of it.

 To gain a qualifying year, you need to earn a set minimum during a tax year (April to April) and pay the required national insurance.
 For 2013-14, this is £5,668 for employees or £5,725 for the self-employed.
 In past years, the amount was, of course, lower, but it has always been at a similar figure in relation to average salaries.
 So only those on very low wages may have missed out.

 So if you were working full time, even on the minimum wage, or even just a few days a week throughout the year, it's likely you earned a qualifying year.

 What about full time parents & those who can't work?

 Here, you may be eligible for National Insurance (NI) credits, which counts as a qualifying year.

 These are normally automatically awarded for the weeks you were claiming and receiving any of the following benefits: carer's allowance, jobseeker's allowance, incapacity benefit, employment and support allowance.

 You also get them if you are a full-time parent who claims child benefit for someone under 16, or a full-time carer who claims income support.
 However, foster carers and others may have to claim it ( find out more ).
 Until 5 April 2010, these were called home responsibilities protection (HRP).
 Years of HRP built up before then will count as qualifying NI credits